Many Russians Today Take Pride In Afghan War That Foretold Soviet Demise

 "The war touched everyone," said Marina Tishnikova, bundled up in a fur coat.
 "I feel sorry for those boys, look at how many photos there are.
 A lot of mothers were left alone and still can't get over it."

-Two armored personnel carriers flanked the sculpture with red banners, one reading "We fulfilled our military duty with honor," the other "Glory to the soldiers of the fatherland!
+Two armored personnel carriers flanked the sculpture with red banners, one reading: "We fulfilled our military duty with honor" and the other: "Glory to the soldiers of the fatherland!
 Glory to the sons of the motherland!"

 After speeches by local politicians, the crowd laid flowers at the memorial.
 Then a Russian Orthodox priest led the procession into a field to bless the cornerstone of a new church dedicated to the veterans of Afghanistan.